temporalio/documentation/docs/go/how-to-customize-activity-type-in-go.md

   - go
 ---

-To customize the Activity Type set the `Name` parameter with `RegisterOptions` when registering your Activity with a Worker.
+To customize the Activity Type, set the `Name` parameter with `RegisterOptions` when registering your Activity with a Worker.

 - Type: `string`
 - Default: function name